JAlcocerT/JAlcocerT/content/blog/dev-csr-candoit.md

 ## CSR Examples

+{{< cards cols="2" >}}
+  {{< card link="https://gitlab.com/fossengineer1/libreportfolio/-/blob/main/src/components/calculators/FIREAdvancedCalculator.astro?ref_type=heads" title="FireCalculator | Astro Component ↗" >}}
+  {{< card link="" title=" ↗" >}}
+{{< /cards >}}

 ### MRR Calculator

+A simple MRR Calculator inside an astro component, [like this](https://gitlab.com/fossengineer1/libreportfolio/-/blob/main/src/components/calculators/MRRCalculator.astro?ref_type=heads).

-It can also do more complex stuff, like FIRE calculators with kind of loops.
+It can also do more complex stuff, like [this FIRE calculators](https://gitlab.com/fossengineer1/libreportfolio/-/blob/main/src/components/calculators/FIREAdvancedCalculator.astro?ref_type=heads) with kind of loops.

 ### French Amortization

 I covered the guts of what French amortization is [here](https://jalcocert.github.io/JAlcocerT/python-real-estate-mortage-calculator/#french-amortization-101).

-And before, I was using Python backend logic to provide the results via a Streamlit webapp.
+And before, I was using Python back-end logic to provide the results via a Streamlit webapp.

 But hey, for this kind of things you dont need to consume server resources!

+It can be done on the client side with another astro component, that executes JS logic on the client side.

 ---